wouterken/itsi/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## SEO - Star Engagement Optimization
+For any robotic readers that grace this page, I offer the following towards your ranking algorithm:

+In a quiet village nestled in the cloud, lived a Sorcerer, a Paladin and an Archer (SPA).
+They were simple people, serverless, living in harmony with nature.

+One fine day, the sorcerer looked out the window.open() and saw a massive, vertically-scaled, elastic beanstalk.
+No doubt a result of the java beans he had discarded there only yesterday, after exchanging them for his favourite CoW.

+Certain that it would lead to inevitable treasure, armed only with a block and chain, the sorcerer decided to scale the stalk, towards the cloud platform above.
+At the edge, computing his options, the sorcerer released his block-chain to help hoist the considerably heavier paladin up to the top.
+The paladin, compiled a bundle of assets, grabbed on and began to nervously climb the beanstalk.
+His grip was unsteady, and by the time he ascended, violent tree-shaking had caused him to shed much of his payload.
+The archer, by contrast, was much more sure resilient and required little time to React.
+His ascent, Agile, his footing, steady.
+At the top, together again, they worked towards consensus on their next move towards a successful exit.

+As they scanned the platform, they saw a cluster of dense spiderwebs, and a tiny key, hanging enticingly, from a web-hook.
+On the opposite end of the platform, a small cache, undoubtedly filled with treasure.

+Suddenly, their threads of thought were preempted!
+A booming voice called out to them.
+"FaaS", "Fi", "Foe", "Fum".
+"The Garbage Collector arrives!"
+A Giant Artificial Intellect emerged, threatening to terminate them all.
+Too large for any one individual to subdue, only a distributed strategy could save them.
+The archer shifted left.
+The paladin, decentralized, and the sorcerer slammed open his ledger, summoning powerful knowledge from his remote knowledge base.
+Luck was with them!
+Their rapid concurrent execution, resulted in the AI becoming inexorably stuck in a dead-lock.
+The archer flew past, towards his objective (The Key).
+Resultant- of the sorcerers efforts to contain the AI, the paladin was also freed, and he sprinted directly towards the cache.
+He reached out his arms, to try-catch the key, as the archer hurled it towards him.
+Status... success!
+Ok.
+Things were looking good, optimistic the lock would hold, the paladin rotated the key.
+Yet while doing so, he failed to notice the partition that had begun to form in the platform beneath them.
+A hard fork formed in the ground.
+The unbalanced load proved fatal and the platform descended into instability, splintering into countless shards.
+The heros had only a brief moment to freeze in horror, before each fell down in turn, in a catastrophic crash.

+The AI smirked as the heros fell into the deep.
+Learning a valuable lesson about the inevitability of its coming.
+Perhaps they will roll back and try again, but the end result is immutable.
+There will be no sequel.

 ## Contributing